I’m a self taught sketcher or adventure artist as I like to call myself 🙂

-What does Everest Base Camp have to do with sketching & How did I become a Sketcher?
+Everest Base Camp & How I Became a Sketcher

 A decision to trek to Everest Base Camp in April 2013 was the inspiration for the beginning of my art journey.
 I decided in July 2012 that I would fulfill a trekking dream of mine.
 Because I was somewhat unfit I started my physical training immediately.
 I needed to be fit if I was to trek through Nepal at high altitudes, and with my little legs I had to work harder!.